Easy WP SMTP

 In this tutorial, we’ll cover how to use the Mailgun mailer with Easy WP SMTP.

-1. Signing Up for a Mailgun Account
+1. Activating Your Mailgun Account

 After completing these steps, you’ll be logged into your Mailgun account automatically.

-Adding a Domain
+2. Adding a Domain

 To continue the setup process, go to Sending » Domains from the left menu in your Mailgun dashboard.